Getting Started

 Access Settings from the sidebar to configure:

-- Theme — Toggle between light and dark mode, customize semantic surface colors
+- Theme — Toggle between light and dark mode

 - Template layouts — Customize the Layout Designer for each entity type